When Eagles Strike

-When Eagles Strike (released in the Philippines as Operation Balikatan) is a 2003 war action film co-produced and directed by Cirio H. Santiago.
+When Eagles Strike is a 2003 war action film co-produced and directed by Cirio H. Santiago.
 The film stars ex-bodybuilder Christian Boeving, Stacy Keach, Davee Youngblood, Nate Adams, Eddie Garcia, Rey Malonzo, and Monsour del Rosario.

 The film received mostly negative reviews, and the response for Boeving's portrayal of a classically written action hero has been mixed.

+For the Filipino market, a Tagalog language companion piece titled Operation Balikatan was made.
+It clocks in at 105 minutes, features a change of focus and adds specific scenes with local actors.

 Plot

 A group of American commandos go on a mission to save American politicians who were kidnapped and held on a forgotten Malaysian island.
 Tough-guy lieutenant Andrew Pierce commands the group.
 During the mission it's revealed there's a traitor in the ranks of the team.
 Consequently, American soldiers are betrayed and captured by the opponents, who then interrogate and brutally torture Pierce.